Harbour porpoise: Behaviour, reproduction and life-span

 Some studies suggest porpoises are relatively sedentary and usually do not leave a certain area for long.
-Nevertheless, they have been recorded to move from onshore to offshore waters along coast.
+Nevertheless, they have been recorded to move from onshore to offshore waters along the coast.
 Dives of 220 m by harbour porpoises have been recorded.
 Dives can last five minutes but typically last one minute.

-The social life of harbour porpoises is not well understood.
+A rarely occurring parabolic dive type has been hypothesized to represent a state of unihemispheric slow-wave sleep, during which the porpoise engages in largely automated swimming behavior and very little vocalization.
+These episodes make up only a small proportion of all dives, but the animal may also engage in periods of sleep during other undemanding manoeuvers, such as slow surfacing from depth.The social life of harbour porpoises is not well understood.
 They are generally seen as a solitary species.
 Most of the time, porpoises are either alone or in groups of no more than five animals.
 Porpoises mate promiscuously.
 Males produce large amounts of sperm, perhaps for sperm competition.
 Females become sexually mature by their third or fourth year and can calve each year for several consecutive years, being pregnant and lactating at the same time.
 The gestation of the porpoise is typically 10–11 months.
 Most births occur in late spring and summer.
 Calves are weaned after 8–12 months.
-Their average life-span is 8–13 years, although individuals have reached 20.
+Their average life-span in the wild is 8–13 years, although exceptionally individuals have reached up to 20, and in captivity up to 28 years.
 In a study of 239 dead harbour porpoises in the Gulf of Maine–Bay of Fundy, the vast majority were less than 12 years old and the oldest was 17.

 Threats

 Hunting

 Harbour porpoises were traditionally hunted for food, as well as for their blubber, which was used for lighting fuel.
 Among others, hunting occurred in the Black Sea, off Normandy, in the Bay of Biscay, off Flanders, in the Little Belt strait, off Iceland, western Norway, in Puget Sound, Bay of Fundy and Gulf of Saint Lawrence.
 The drive hunt in the Little Belt strait is the best documented example.
-Thousands of porpoises were caught there until the end of the 19th century, and again in smaller scale during the world wars.
-Currently, however, this species is not subject to commercial hunting, but it is hunted for food and sold locally in Greenland.
-In prehistoric times, this animal was hunted by the Alby People of the east coast of Öland, Sweden.
+Thousands of porpoises were caught there until the end of the 19th century (it was banned in 1899), and again in smaller scale during the shortages that occurred in World War I and World War II.
+A similar, short-lived re-emergence of hunting during the world wars happened in Poland and the Baltic countries.
+Currently, the species is only hunted as part of the traditional Inuit hunt in the Arctic, notably in Greenland.
+In prehistoric times, harbour porpoises were also hunted in many areas, for example by the Alby People of the east coast of Öland, Sweden.